Code-Institute-Submissions/place-in-time/README.md

     assets/js/transport-features.js

 ### Features Left to Implement

+**Search** - would allow users to target a specific location, by entering the place name in a search bar.

 **Favorites** - would allow users to store their favorite locations for future reference, by tagging a location using a button located in the information space.

 **Pictures** - would allow the user to preview the location visually, by displaying a selection of images in a carousel viewer.